kaylanhua/cs262/design2/lab_notebook.md

 | iv | 3 | 4 | 5 |
 | v | 4 | 5 | 6 |

-The results for the logical clock divergence in these five cases, when plotted agianst the global time, can be seen below.
+The results for the logical clock divergence in these five cases, when plotted against the global time, can be seen in the plots.ipynb file.
+There, we also observe the differences in message queue length when varying the tick rate parameters.

 add in observations about